rabbithat/nRF52_wireless_Forth_REPL/README.md

 Version 5:

-  Created a uart0 controller that's separate from the uart0 controller in the Mecrisp-Stellaris Kernel.
+  Wrote a uart0 controller that's separate from the uart0 controller software in the Mecrisp-Stellaris Kernel.
 As a result, now anything typed on the remote node's serial connection can be transmitted to and displayed on the terminal node, which listens for packets whenever it is not actively processing its own